 13: Use a money-back guarantee icon

 The first thing you can do is display money-back guarantee icons on your homepage and product pages.
-Bang & Olufsen does it with a "30-day free trial" icon that's easy to understand and a product description that promises an extended return period.
+Bang & Olufsen does it with a "30-day free trial" icon that's easy to understand.

 14: Brush up your returns policy